The Trauma Clinic

 • Specific beliefs about the world or yourself

 These parts often develop as adaptations, especially in response to trauma, attachment wounds, or overwhelming situations.
 Some may be stuck in the past, trying to protect you in ways that are no longer helpful.
 Parts work will help you identify, understand, and build relationships with these different parts of yourself.
-The aim of parts work is not to eliminate parts, but to help them feel seen, supported, and connected.
+The aim of parts work is often to help our parts feel heard, seen and understood.
+We may work to build trust with our parts and support parts to move out of the “driver’s seat”.
+We want to hear what the part has to say without giving them the keys to the car!

 Relational and Attachment-Focused Therapy